adhirajkinlekar/docker-samples/node-kafka/README.md

-Here’s a clean and concise `README.md` you can use for your project 👇

----

 ## 🐳 Dockerized Node.js Microservices with Kafka + Zookeeper

 This is a **sample project** demonstrating how to build **event-driven Node.js microservices** using: